-Father Greg Boyle spoke for us in August (in a talk that far exceeded by soaring expectations!).
-A stunning talk that far exceeded by massive expectations.
+Father Greg Boyle spoke for us in August (in a talk that far exceeded my soaring expectations!).
 He spoke not of doing things for gang members, but of seeing what God is doing in them, of seeing beauty in them, of celebrating God’s wonder.
 That echoed what I heard in an amazing podcast about John Garland’s ministry at the Mexican border (“Maybe God: Can Loving ‘Illegals’ Save our Souls, part 2”).
 He said it’s not so much doing something for someone, but just being there to bear witness to the beautiful thing God is doing.
 Is this how we discern, notice and come to embrace firm belief in Isaiah 65’s gargantuan vision of what God is on the verge of doing?

 I love Isaiah’s order.
 “Heavens” and then “earth.”
 Heaven is first, now and forever, the true reality of which earth is but a shadow, a temporary way-station.
 I love what seems impossible: that the “former things shall not be remembered.”
 We joke about not being able to un-see something like an embarrassing photo.
 I can’t un-remember much.
 But perhaps it’s the guilt or regret being stricken, and being so overwhelmed and blotted out by gratitude and forward-looking hope that the guilt and regret seep away unnoticed.